tomrndom/osf-website/site/companies/index.md

         <div class="companies-s2-container">
           <div class="columns">
             <div class="column">
-              <div class="fix-h3">Gold Members</div>
+              <div class="fix-h3">Gold Sponsors</div>
-              <div class="fix-h5">OpenStack Foundation Gold Members provide funding and pledge strategic alignment to the OpenStack mission.
-There can be up to twenty-four Gold Members at any given time, subject to board approval.
+              <div class="fix-h5">OpenStack Foundation Gold Sponsors provide funding and pledge strategic alignment to the OpenStack mission.
+There can be up to twenty-four Gold Sponsors at any given time, subject to board approval.
 If your organization is highly involved with OpenStack and interested in becoming a Gold Member, read more about joining the Foundation.
-Thank you to the following Gold Members who are committed to OpenStack's success.</div>
+Thank you to the following Gold Sponsors who are committed to OpenStack's success.</div>
             </div>
           </div>
             <div class="companies-s2-1-container">